Atlantic City mayor hopeful about bills to revive city finances

-NEW YORK, Nov 10 (Reuters) - Atlantic City Mayor Don Guardian told Reuters on Tuesday that he is hopeful a package of legislation aimed at revitalizing the city’s finances and tax base will be completed by the end of the year.
+NEW YORK (Reuters) - Atlantic City Mayor Don Guardian told Reuters on Tuesday that he is hopeful a package of legislation aimed at revitalizing the city’s finances and tax base will be completed by the end of the year.

 The city budget for fiscal 2015, which ends on Dec.
 31, relies on at least $33.5 million that would be redirected from marketing to the city’s coffers under the legislation.